commitsovercoffee/hope/README.md

 ## Usage

 > **Note :**
+> - It installs drivers for AMD builds only.
+> - It wipes the first NVMe SSD for installation.

-> The scripts are hardcoded for my hardware _(amd cpu and gpu + nvme ssd)_, since this is an automation script, not an arch installer.
+Since, This is an automation script, not an installer.

-> **Warning :**
-> Wipes first nvme ssd for installation.
-READ/EDIT THE SCRIPT BEFORE USING IT !
+> READ/EDIT THE SCRIPT BEFORE USING IT !

-- You can follow the steps below to install **my** work enviroment.
+- Follow the steps below to install **my** setup.
 - Or fork it, and use it as reference for your own remix.

 ## Pre-installation

 - Download the arch iso from [this](https://archlinux.org/download/) page and [verify](https://wiki.archlinux.org/title/Installation_guide#Verify_signature) the signature of your download.
 - Prepare the [USB flash installation medium](https://wiki.archlinux.org/title/USB_flash_installation_medium).
 (Do not use [these](https://wiki.archlinux.org/title/USB_flash_installation_medium#Inadvisable_methods) methods.)
-- Boot the live environment in UEFI mode.
-Disable Secure boot as Arch linux images do not support secure boot.
+- Disable `secure boot`.
+Boot the live environment in UEFI mode.
 - Connect to the internet using one of following techniques :
   - Plug in an ethernet cable.
   - Authenticate to a wireless network using [iwctl](https://wiki.archlinux.org/title/Iwd#iwctl).